Ngā Uruora - Kāpiti Project: History of project

 Ngā Ururoa was set up in 1997 by Fergus Wheeler.
 It was nominated for an award for "weedbusting excellence" by Weedbusters in 2012, and won the Wellington Community Trust Regional Heritage & Environment award in 2013.
 Ngā Uruora volunteer Peter Kentish of Paraparaumu won a Kāpiti Coast Civic Award in 2017 for his work.

 The Paekākāriki-Pukerua Bay escarpment is home to the 10 km Escarpment Track; costing $1.4 million, this is the most expensive section of the entire national walkway network known as Te Araroa.
 Ngā Uruora was integral in getting the Escarpment Track established, as they had been using tracks through the area since 1997.

-Ngā Uruora is a member of The Kāpiti Coast Biodiversity Project that received $294,000 by the Ministry for the Environment in 2015.
+Ngā Uruora is a member of the Kāpiti Coast Biodiversity Project that received $294,000 by the Ministry for the Environment in 2015.
 They hope to create a virtually predator-free 16.5 square kilometre "mainland island" in Kāpiti.

-Ngā Uruora has a particular focus on restoring habitat for lizards and has an agreement with Department of Conservation (New Zealand) to carry out a lizard protection trial.
+Ngā Uruora has a particular focus on restoring habitat for lizards and has an agreement with Department of Conservation to carry out a lizard protection trial.
 At the beginning of 2017 Ngā Uruora installed a community webcam at the top of Paekākāriki Hill Road overlooking the Kāpiti Coast.

 In 2018 Ngā Uruora was one of the recipients of funding from the Radio New Zealand programme known as Critter of the Week.
 Ngā Uruora's conservation work with lizards featured on the Radio New Zealand Summer series programme in 2019.